Coping with the Emotional and Psychological Impact of a Mild Traumatic Brain Injury [Video]

 For more information about brain injury in Ontario, I urge you to contact the Ontario Brain Injury Association (OBIA).Click here for the OBIA website.

 This concludes our current video series about brain injury.
-Stay tuned to our website for upcoming videos on personal injury, long term disability, brain injury, and fatalities topics.
+Stay tuned to our website for upcoming videos on personal injury, Long-term disability, brain injury, and fatalities topics.

 Mild traumatic brain injury videos available now: